38-day Dry Cargo Time Charter

 - Type: Sources Sought / Request for Information (RFI)

-- Duration: Approximately 38-day charter
+- Duration: Approximately 38-day charter period

 - Response Due: May 4, 2026, by 1300 hours Eastern Time

-- Published: April 27, 2026
+- Published: April 30, 2026 (latest amendment)

 Interested parties should provide:

-- Name and description of vessel(s)
+- Name and complete description of the vessel(s).

-- Confirmation of ability to accommodate two supercargo
+- Confirmation of ability to accommodate two supercargo.

-- Confirmation of layday availability
+- Confirmation of layday availability.

-- Any other pertinent questions or comments
+- Any other pertinent questions or comments.

 Additional Notes

-This is an RFI for planning purposes only and does not constitute an offer or commitment by the government.
-The government will not reimburse costs incurred for preparing responses.
+This is for market research only and does not constitute an offer or commitment by the government.
+The government will not pay for costs incurred in preparing responses.
+Point of Contact: Matthew Price, matthew.r.price40.civ@us.navy.mil, (564) 230-3782.